CpaterCodes/DinoDataNotebook/README.md

 Needless to say, the `notebook` library is utilised to run the notebook.
 Various data processing/visualisation libraries will be used to explore the data.

-It is also intended that this notebook shall be successfully deployable with Terraform/AWS, with the code and instructions to deploy the project also being made available in this repository.
+It is also intended that this notebook shall be deployed in future.

-## Conclusion
+## Further Notes

-I am hoping this project will be an interesting exercise as much in the diversity and evolution of the non-avian dinosaurs as in the development and deployment of data visualisations.
+The notebook will continue to be expanded and rewritten as new information is sourced and new insights are found upon which to elaborate.

+Setup instructions are also pending.